 Steering clear of common mistakes can significantly enhance your keyword research efforts:

-• Ignoring Search Intent: Ensure your keywords align with the search intent of users, avoiding irrelevant traffic and wasting your budget.
+• Overlooking Search Intent: Make sure your keywords resonate with user search intent to prevent irrelevant traffic and ineffective budget expenditure.

-The Keyword Planner workflow involves everything from brainstorming new keyword ideas to analyzing metrics:
+The Keyword Planner workflow involves everything from brainstorming new keyword ideas to analysing metrics:

 • Start broad – Seed the tool with a core term or phrase related to your business to find wide variations.